whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/Tools.md

 ---

-## Tools
+### Tools

 ![](https://opengraph.githubassets.com/9481762a45c45a4d1c1690f6836b7643a444abd762f70d9a4b5e14c1659cb49e/TebbaaX/Katana)

-[GitHub - adnane-X-tebbaa/Katana: A Python Tool For google Hacking](https://github.com/adnane-x-tebbaa/katana) - Python Tool that gives you the ability to run Advanced Google Queries (Known as Google Dorks - Google Dorking) - (No longer maintained) - GitHub - TebbaaX/Katana: Python Tool that gives you the abi...
+[GitHub - adnane-X-tebbaa/Katana: A Python Tool For google Hacking](https://github.com/adnane-x-tebbaa/katana) - Python Tool that gives you the ability to run Advanced Google Queries (Known as Google Dorks - Google Dorking) - (No longer maintained) - GitHub - TebbaaX/Katana: Python Tool that gives you the abi…

 2022-10-03T05:06:16.000Z